twisterghost/Project-Heights/README.md

 use the engine to do so and report on what you would like to see so we can get it implemented asap!
 You can also report bugs via GitHub, and please do!!

+Be sure to sign up to the [Project Heights google group](https://groups.google.com/forum/?fromgroups#!forum/projectheights) if you are interested in joining the developers.
+You can also view the
+[Trello board](http://trello.heightsjs.com) and request access to that, or comment/vote on features.

 If you have any questions at all, you can email me at twisterghost@gmail.com and I will be happy to answer or even help you make your game.